Characters of the Overwatch franchise: Torbjörn

 Torbjörn Lindholm is a dwarfish Swedish engineer and weapons designer, and a founding member of Overwatch.
 His armor comes equipped with a mobile forge, and he carries a Rivet Gun that shoots molten slag and a Forge Hammer for construction and melee attacks.
 His Deploy Turret allows him to toss a turret a short distance away, which will then self-deploy before targeting and firing on any opponent in its sights.
 His Overload ability briefly increases his armor, and improves his speed and attack attributes for a short amount of time.
 His ultimate ability Molten Core allows him to shoot several globs of molten metal on the ground, which damages any opponent that stands in it.

 Torbjörn believes that technology should serve a better vision for humanity, putting him at odds with his employers, who wanted to control the weapons with artificial intelligence.
 His deep-seated fear of sentient machines, dismissed at first as paranoia, became reality during the Omnic Crisis, during which he was recruited by Overwatch.
 His engineering knowledge proved invaluable to achieving Overwatch's aim of ending the Omnic Crisis.
 After Overwatch was disbanded, his weapons were stolen or stashed away, and Torbjörn has set out to ensure they are not used to harm the innocent.
+On one of his journeys, he encountered an active Bastion unit.
+After seeing it resist its original combat protocols in favor of the wildlife, Torbjörn decides to take the omnic in.

 While Torbjörn was not the first character created for Overwatch, his design, meant to bridge between Warcraft and Overwatch, became the baseline for nearly all other asset design for the game.
 At launch, Torbjörn would have to place a turret and then hammer on it to bring it up to a higher level, while his ultimate Molten Core would be used to give him a burst of energy and speed as well as briefly upgrading the turret to its highest value.
 Torbjörn could also collect scrap left by fallen players, when he then could use to make armor pickups for his allies.
 Lead game designer Geoff Goodman called Torbjörn a "little overly defensive focused", and wanted to make the hero more capable on offense in non-payload map.
 These new updates were added in an October 2018 patch.

 Torbjörn is voiced by Keith Silverstein.